canonical/k8s-snap/tests/integration/README.md

 In general, all end to end tests will require specifying the local path to the snap package under test, using the `TEST_SNAP` environment variable.
 Make sure to specify the full path to the file.

-End to end tests are typically run with: `cd tests/e2e && tox -e e2e`
+End to end tests are typically run with: `cd tests/integration && tox -e integration`

 ### Running end to end tests on the local machine